 Non-GAAP financial information differs from financial information determined in accordance with U.S. GAAP as a result of the reclassification of certain income statement items, as well as the exclusion of certain expenses and other items that are not reflective of the earnings generated from providing investment management and related services.
+Management uses these measures to evaluate the company's financial performance and operational decision-making.
+Management believes that these non-GAAP financial measures, when presented together with directly comparable U.S. GAAP measures, are useful to investors and other interested parties to provide additional insight, promote transparency and allow for a more comprehensive understanding of the information used by management.
 Non-GAAP financial information has material limitations and should not be viewed in isolation or as a substitute for U.S. GAAP measures.